 The MZ-3 can be used for the casual runner who is training for a 5k or for a marathon runner who trains hard.
 It also works well for those who go to the gym on a regular basis.
 Furthermore, you don’t need to carry your smartphone around because it stores up to 16 hours of data.
 This is a well-rounded heart rate monitor for athletes of any level.

-The Wahoo Tickr X wraps comfortable around your torso and the battery lasts for up to a year.
-It mainly monitors cycling and runner, but can do other types of workouts as well.
+It mainly monitors cycling and running but can do other types of workouts as well.
 You do need to bring your phone along for GPS monitoring, so that is a downside if you don’t want to carry it on workouts.
 If you are looking for a good chest strap for indoor cycling or you are working out near your phone, this is a good option.

 The Final Word